kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 {% include figure.html path="assets/img/split_two_quoted_parts.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
-    The number of hits shows, that only 11300 matches were found.
+    The number of hits shows that only 11300 matches were found.
-    Needless to say, that there is a huge difference in order of magnitude between this and the queru without any parenthesis in the number of returned hits.
+    Needless to say that there is a huge difference in order of magnitude between this and the queru without any parenthesis in the number of returned hits.
 </div>

 It often comes down to a loop consisting of:

-**1\.** Writing a search query, that summarizes what one is looking for.<br>
+**1\.** Writing a search query that summarizes what one is looking for.<br>
 <br>
 That initial search query largely comes from the gut and only avoids common pitfalls, creates a better initial query, as the technical knowledge